SEAN: A fairly quiet Week 2 for this last month of 2013, with just a few tasty morsels of manga to take in while you drink eggnog.

 SEAN: Fairy Tail 33 was actually out 12/4, but I forgot about it, possibly as 32 only came out two weeks ago.
 There’s speedup and then there’s ridiculous.

 I will admit, the body horror scene in the last volume of Knights of Sidonia still freaks me out.
 That said, I’m totally on board with this series now, which hopefully will try not to kill off its entire cast by the time it finishes.
 Vol. 6 is coming out this week.

 ASH: Body horror, mecha battles, and romantic comedy all in one convenient package!

 MICHELLE: Not to mention Tsutomu Nihei’s atmospheric art.
 I still prefer BLAME! for sheer landscape awesomeness, but Sidonia comes close and is far more accessible.

-MELINDA: Yes!
+MJ: Yes!
 I can’t wait to read this!